 In my experience this is an incredibly important detail that is simply forgotten about in most logo design processes.
 And that’s unfortunate because responsibility over that detail lies with the designer.

 By default, whoever creates the intellectual property holds the copyright to it.
-So unless your logo designer explicitly states somewhere that you own the final design, he or she owns it, and he or she alone can use and reproduce it.
+So unless your logo designer explicitly states somewhere in your contractual agreement that you own the final design, he or she owns it, and he or she alone can use and reproduce it.
+And, in fact, as stone-age as it seems, it has actually been fairly common in the world of design to retain the copyright over commissioned work which they produced for a client.

 A trademark, on the other hand, specifically involves assets (logos, slogans, designs, music, etc.) that distinguish brands, businesses, products, etc. from others.
 In other words, a copyright applies to your brown bear drawing as long is it remains a personal work, but a trademark comes into play once you make it your company logo, or put it on a million shirts.
 At that point it has become an asset that distinguishes your brand or product from others.